Initial Appointment: IVF and Donor Process

 She explained the different treatments.
 IUI (Intrauterine Insemination) is a simpler, less invasive procedure where the doctor inserts sperm directly into the uterus close to ovulation.
 IVF (In Vitro Fertilisation), on the other hand, involves combining an egg and sperm outside the body in a specialised laboratory.
 Once fertilised, the embryo goes back into the uterus to hopefully begin a pregnancy.
 After thinking it over, I decided on IVF.
 At my age, I felt it gave me the best possible chance.

 Next came the referrals: I needed several blood tests and ultrasound scans to check my fertility health.
-One key test, the Anti-Mullerian Hormone (AMH), gives an idea of egg reserves.
-I decided to get the blood tests done right away, while I was still at the clinic, and would book the ultrasounds later.
+One key test — the Anti-Müllerian Hormone (AMH) — gives an indication of your egg reserve.
+I decided to get the blood tests done right away while I was still at the clinic, and then I would book the ultrasounds later.

 Why?
 I wanted someone with traits similar to mine — fair skin, brown hair, and green eyes — so that if I do have a child, they might look a little like me.
-At the moment, not many local donors match that, and the wait time is six months or longer.
-With international donors, there’s no waitlist, so I could move forward more quickly.
+At that time, no local donors matched what I was looking for, and the wait time was six months or longer.
+With international donors, there’s no waitlist, so I could move forward immediately.

 The cost difference is significant.
 With local donors, you pay per cycle.
 With international donors, you pay upfront for multiple cycles.
 It’s a major expense to factor in.

-Now that I’m on the donor list, my next step is counselling.
+Now that I was on the donor list, my next step was booking a counselling session.
 Because I’ve chosen an international donor, I’ll need two counselling sessions before I can even view potential donors (compared to just one session if I’d gone local).
 My first session is in a couple of weeks, and I’m both nervous and excited about it.

 📖 If you missed it, you can read my previous post about Should I consider IVF as a single woman?